rsdoiel/antenna/snapshots.md

 the level of sycophancy, which was used as a reward signal in training.</p>
 </blockquote>
 <p>They claim impressive reductions in hallucinations.
 In my own usage I've not spotted a single hallucination yet, but that's been true for me for Claude 4 and o3 recently as well - hallucination is so much less of a problem with this year's models.</p>
+<p><em><strong>Update</strong>: I have had some reasonable pushback against this point, so I should clarify what I mean here.
+When I use the term "hallucination" I am talking about instances where the model confidently states a real-world fact that is untrue - like the incorrect winner of a sporting event.
+I'm not talking about the models making other kinds of mistakes - they make mistakes all the time!</em></p>
+<p><em>Someone <a href="https://news.ycombinator.com/item?id=44829896">pointed out</a> that it's likely I'm avoiding hallucinations through the way I use the models, and this is entirely correct: as an experienced LLM user I instinctively stay clear of prompts that are likely to trigger hallucinations, like asking a non-search-enabled model for URLs or paper citations.
+This means I'm much less likely to encounter hallucinations in my daily usage.</em></p>

 <blockquote>
 <p>One of our focuses when training the GPT-5 models was to reduce the frequency of factual
 hallucinations.
 While ChatGPT has browsing enabled by default, many API queries do not use